MihailDimitrov1235/tafl/README.md

 1. move \<from\> \<to\> - moves a piece if possible
 2. back - goes back one move
 3. info - gives information about how the game is going
-4. help - gives information about the aviable commands
+4. help - gives information about the available commands
 5. quit - quits to main menu

 ## Available boards